 â

-These moments of reflection and learning help us shape a workplace that truly values diversity â where respect and inclusion arenât just words, but lived values.â
+These moments of reflection and learning helped us shape a workplace that truly values diversity â where respect and inclusion arenât just words, but lived values.â

 â